emissary-ingress/emissary/docs/howtos/linkerd2.md

     (Here, the value of `mirror.linkerd.io/probe-path` must match the `prefix` using for the probe `Mapping` above.)

 4. Configure individual exported services.
-Adding the following annotations to a service will tell the service to use Ambassador as the gateway:
+Adding the following annotations to a service will tell the service to use Edge Stack as the gateway:

     ```
     kubectl -n $namespace patch svc $service -p='